 Eugene Cernan journeyed into space on three missions.
 He first flew on Gemini 9 where he distinguished himself as one of the first Americans to walk in space.
-He was on the 3-man crew of Apollo 10 which flew around the moon and he piloted their lunar landing module over the moon's surface to scout a landing spot for Apollo 11.
-Cernan commanded Apollo 17 setting down his lunar landing module on the moon.
-He was on the moon longer than any other of the 12 Americans who have walked on the moon's surface.
-He was the last astronaut to walk on the moon.
+He was on the three-man crew of Apollo 10 which flew around the moon and he piloted their lunar landing module over the moon's surface to scout a landing spot for Apollo 11.
+He served as the backup commander for Apollo 14.
+Cernan then commanded Apollo 17, setting down his lunar landing module on the moon.
+He was on the moon longer than any other American who has walked on the moon.
+He was also the last astronaut to walk on the moon.
 He died on January 16, 2017.

 Joe Engle was a jet pilot, test pilot for the X-15, and astronaut.
+He served as the backup command module pilot for Apollo 14.
 He trained for Apollo 17 as the lunar module pilot, but was replaced on the crew in the final months of training to provide the opportunity for NASA to place a scientist on the moon in its final Apollo mission.
-Engle went on to pioneer the U.S. Space Shuttle program and served as commander of the second and twentieth Space Shuttle flights.
+Engle went on to pioneer the US Space Shuttle program and served as commander of the second and 20th space shuttle flights.

-Space science research is on-going at Craters of the Moon.
-Learn more about current research efforts by linking to Outside Science (inside parks): Space Walk at Craters of the Moon
+Space science research is ongoing at Craters of the Moon.
+Learn more about current research efforts by watching Outside Science (Inside Parks): Space Walk at Craters of the Moon.